fabianono/Stock_Data_Injestion/README.md

 # Stock Data Injestion
 ### A simple project that does basic stock data injestion for the top 10 stocks in the US stock market by market cap

 **Just a note that this current project is running as a free tiered subscription to Google Cloud.
-Access will end on June 2 2025, so if the code is still working, it will stop working when the free tier access end.**
+Access will end on June 2 2025 (estimated), so if the code is still working, it will stop working when the free tier access end.**

 **Update: Server has been shut down as of 1 May 2025.
 You may run the code to injest your own data or contact me for help, thanks!**